-Emma Hogan, Sales Manager for Hubspot in Sydney Australia was a successful sales rep before her promotion to manager.
-Her advice for reps looking to advance is to look at the information available in each deal stage that can reveal hard to find performance issues.
+Emma Hogan, Principal Sales Manager for Hubspot in Sydney Australia, was a successful sales rep before her promotion to manager.
+Her advice for reps looking to advance is to look at the information available in each deal stage that can reveal hard-to-find performance issues.
 She says:

 This then enables our Sales Operations teams to provide forecasting dashboards that predict where a salesperson or sales team will finish each month based on their pipeline coverage and the forecast stage assigned to every deal.

-If you don't have a Sales Operations team who has worked out the benchmarks for you, then prioritize the following information:
+If you don't have a Sales Operations team that already set the benchmarks for you, then prioritize the following information:

-Look at the close rate by rep data — If a sales rep is not closing at least 30% of the deals that are in the decision making stage, it could mean indication of a bigger problem.
+- Look at the close rate by rep data — If a sales rep is not closing at least 30% of the deals that are in the decision-making stage, it could be an indication of a bigger problem.

 By closely tracking rep performance early on in the sales process, you can catch and help correct issues that can have a negative impact on business later on.